 Violence against women is complex, but it is not inevitable.
 Fearless women leaders everywhere are working to end it – and they are getting results.

 The groups these women lead make a huge difference on tiny budgets, and they know better than anyone what will work to turn the tide against violence in their communities.
 Yet they are critically underfunded, receiving just less than 1% of UK aid money committed for gender equality.

 In November 2016, we were delighted when the government announced a big chunk of new funding to support grassroots groups doing this vital work.
-But this isn’t the end of the story.
-There’s still much more to do.
+Since then we’ve been working hard to help to end violence against women and girls.

 Daisy stands up against government backlash in Kenya